-Pink Bear is a color cosmetic brand newly launched by us in March 2021 to target the teenage and young adult customer base.
-Employing a "young girl" style and brand identity, the brand is envisioned to provide high value-for-money products at a lower mass-market price point, with a focus on the lip gloss product category.
-In the Singles' Day event on Tmall in 2021, Pink Bear ranked among the top ten best-selling domestic Chinese color cosmetics brands on Tmall by sales.
+Pink Bear is a color cosmetic brand we launched in March 2021 to target the teenage and young adult customer base.
+Employing a "young girl" style and brand identity, the brand is intended to provide high value-for-money products at a lower mass-market price point, with a focus on the lip gloss product category.
+Pink Bear was embraced by customers and recognized by the industry only two years after its launch, awarded the Beauty Industry Super New Brand by Tmall.